-The Higher Education Research group engages with the ESRC/OFSRE Centre for Global Higher Education (CGHE), which is now headquartered at Oxford with its researchers’ office, which is located in the department’s Bruner Building.
+The Higher Education Research group engages with the ESRC/RE Centre for Global Higher Education (CGHE), which is now headquartered at Oxford with its researchers’ office, which is located in the department’s Bruner Building.

 CGHE is an international research centre focused on higher education and its future development.
 Its 16 major research projects span global, national and local aspects of higher education.
 CGHE’s mission is to develop new knowledge about higher education and to inform and improve higher education policy and practice.
 It is a partnership of six UK universities (Oxford, UCL Institute of Education, Lancaster, Sheffield, Bath and Durham) and eight international universities (Shanghai Jiao Tong, Lingnan in Hong Kong, Hiroshima, Australian National, Cape Town, Michigan, Leiden and University Technology Dublin).
 CGHE’s Director is Professor Simon Marginson and its Oxford Administrator is Ellie Gaspar.
-Find here more information about CGHE and its research projects, findings, policy-related outputs, seminars, conferences and events.
+Visit the CGHE website to find out more about its research projects, findings, policy-related outputs, seminars, conferences and events.